Updated: Aug 15

 However, the Heathen Saxons would rebel again in Saxony.
 Christianity was seen as an "odd" foreign religion, and the hearts of the Saxon Peoples were for their Ancestral Heathen faith, their Aldsidu, their "Old Customs."
 The Saxons rose up, and called themselves "Stellinga."

-“Stellinga” is the Old Saxon word for "(Heathen) companions.”
+“Stellinga” is the Old Saxon word for "(Heathen) restorers.”
 The Stellinga was a rebellion lead by the two largest castes in Saxon society, the frilingi and lassi.
 The revolt occurred during the years of 841-842 AD/CE.
-The goal of the Stellinga was to regain the ancient Saxon society, culture, and Heathenry before forced christianization.
+The goal of the Stellinga was to restore the ancient Saxon society, culture, and Heathenry before forced christianization.
 Ancient Saxon Heathenry gave rights of representation to the lower two castes.
 Charlemagne abolished the Heathen Saxon republic by using bribed Saxon nobles and newly appointed Frankish nobles to install the feudalism which the rest of the Frankish lands were ruled by.
 The Saxon populace felt betrayed by nobles seeking riches and power.
 The Stellinga rebellion resisted the noble caste in their efforts to keep the bulk of the Saxon populace in submission to a foreign Frankish ruler and Christianity, a foreign religion.
 The Stellinga wished to live in accordance with ancient Saxon tribal Heathen customs.

 There was a civil war from 840-843 AD/CE between Charlemagne’s grandchildren.
 Charlemagne’s only surviving son at his death, Louis the Pious, inherited Charlemagne’s empire.
 However, Louis the Pious had three children who survived him, and eventually civil war broke out, as all three of Louis the Pious’ children fought for “their rights” when he died.
 Lothair I, the eldest child of Louis the Pious, gave his support to the Stellinga.
 Lothair was not as strong militarily as his two brothers, Charles and Louis the German.
 Lothair, while christian, was desperate, and he promised the Saxon populace, in return for their loyalty, a return to their ancestral Heathenry. .